 Skip advert

 • Range; cabin materials

 One of the 600e’s biggest downfalls is its range, as while it has all of this extra performance, its 54kWh (51 usable) battery pack is no larger than that of an ordinary Fiat 600e.
-The result is a 207-mile WLTP combined range estimate, which is likely to drop in real world use.
+The result is a 207-mile WLTP combined range estimate, which drops in real world use on not-so-efficient British back roads.

 Advertisement - Article continues below

 Our time in the 600e saw charge drop by well over 10 per cent on a short 10 minute spirited run, with average efficiency of just above 1 mile/kWh.
-While this was hardly an everyday drive, this goes some way to proving how poor the range can be when using the performance on offer.
+An hour-long spirited drive on undulating British B-roads saw quoted efficiency at 2 miles/kWh, which is better, but still poor.
+While these were hardly an everyday drive, this goes some way to proving how poor the range can be when using the performance on offer.

+Skip advert